Who must file

 - Workplace Loss Carryforward Worksheet: Calculates the net loss from prior years that is available to offset current year income.
 (A NOL carryforward in a workplace municipality can only offset a gain within the same workplace municipality.)

-Schedule P, Worksheets L, R, and 1, and the two Loss Carryforward Worksheets are not available in TaxSlayer Pro, though the program includes specific places at which their results can be entered.
-All but Worksheet 1 are included in the 3-page Form 37.
+Schedule P, Worksheets L, R, and 1, and the two Loss Carryforward Worksheets are not available in TaxSlayer ProWeb, though the program includes specific places at which their results can be entered.
+All but Worksheet 1 are included in the 6-page Form 37.
 Worksheet 1 is included in the Form 37 Instructions.
 Both Form 37 and the Instructions can be downloaded from the RITA website here.

-Additional worksheets you will have to create from scratch as needed:
+There are some additional worksheets you may have to create from scratch if needed:

 - If the taxpayer resided in more than two locations during the year, a schedule is needed listing the additional locations and the effective dates for each.